Toronto Star: Other early media ventures

-1971–present
+1971–2019

 In 1971, the newspaper was renamed The Toronto Star and moved to a modern International-style office tower at One Yonge Street by Queens Quay.
 The original Star building at 80 King Street West was demolished to make room for First Canadian Place.

-The Star expanded during the 1970s with the introduction of a Sunday edition in 1973 and a morning edition in 1981.
+The Star expanded during the 1970s with the introduction of a Sunday edition on October 16, 1977, called The Sunday Star.
+Its first morning edition was published in 1981.

 In 1992, its printing plant was moved to the Toronto Star Press Centre at the Highway 407 & 400 interchange in Vaughan.
 In September 2002, the logo was changed, and "The" was dropped from the masthead.
 During the 2003 Northeast blackout, the Star printed the paper at a press in Welland, Ontario.
 The newspaper's former printing plant was housed at One Yonge Street until the Toronto Star Press Centre opened.

 Until the mid-2000s, the front page of the Toronto Star had no third-party advertising aside from upcoming lottery jackpot estimates from the Ontario Lottery and Gaming Corporation (OLG).

 On May 28, 2007, the Star unveiled a redesigned paper that featured larger type, narrower pages, fewer and shorter articles, renamed sections, a more prominent focus on local news, and less focus on international news, columnists, and opinion pieces.
 However, on January 1, 2009, the Star reverted to its previous format.
 Star P.M., a free newspaper in PDF format that could be downloaded from the newspaper's website each weekday afternoon, was discontinued in October 2007, thirteen months after its launch.

 On January 15, 2016, Torstar confirmed the closure of its Vaughan printing presses and indicated that it would outsource printing to Transcontinental Printing, leading to the layoff of all 285 staff at the plant, as Transcontinental had its own existing facility, also in Vaughan.
 The newspaper said the closure was effected so it could better focus on its digital outlets.

 In February 2018, the Toronto Star suspended its internship program indefinitely to cut its costs.
 Long a source of Canada's next generation of journalists, the paid positions were seen by journalists and program alumni as a vital part of the national industry, and their suspension, a sign of its continuing decline.
 In 2020, the internship program returned.

 In April 2018, the Toronto Star expanded its local coverage of Vancouver, Calgary, Edmonton and Halifax with rebranded daily newspapers, previously known as Metro, as StarMetro, which was a joint venture between Torstar (90%) and Swedish media company Metro International (10%).
 In October 2018, the Toronto Star acquired iPolitics, a political news outlet.
 It ceased to own the property in 2022.

 On December 20, 2019, all StarMetro editions ceased publication.